LayerNext/docs/docs/08-python-sdk/02-upload-files.md

 ## 2.1.
 Upload Files to a Collection

-You can upload file/files in a directory to a collection in the data lake - the same functionality as the upload facility given in the web frontend.
-Optionally, the user can include custom metadata, which may include attributes or additional information about the file.
+You can upload files in a directory to a collection in the Data Lake (which is the same functionality as the 'Upload' feature in the web frontend).
+Optionally, you can include custom metadata, which may include attributes or additional information about the file.
 Only one type of content (either image or video) can be uploaded in a single API call.

 ```python
 upload_files_to_collection(path, content_type, collection_name, meta_data_object)